canro91/canro91.github.io/_posts/2025-01-15-CodingJustForMoney.md

 Probably, it's because we're problem solvers at heart, and companies confine us to cubicles and box us in with SCRUM and its ceremonies.
 And [we don't get to solve problems]({% post_url 2024-11-18-CodersDontSolveProblems %}).
 Yes, "ceremony" is the right word.

 When I started coding over 10 years ago, I dreamed of joining a big tech company like Google or Microsoft too.
-Sliding between offices, having a chef cooking our meals, getting a massage...
+Sliding between offices, having a chef cooking our meals, getting a massage, riding a bike between buildings...

 But, I realized big companies have their own challenges.
 More middle managers and more office politics.
 More of being a small cog in a machine.
 Even smaller cog and larger machine.
 They're not the best place for everyone.

-## Code for money, but don't let your work be your only source of meaning
+## Code for money, do a good job, but don't let your work be your only source of meaning

 There's nothing wrong with working at a coding job just to pay the bills.

 We have to do what we have to do to put a roof over our heads and bread on our tables.
 If it's coding, so be it.

 But if we're coding just for money, we should have hobbies, side projects, and other activities to find a sense of meaning and value outside work.
 Otherwise, the day job will become a burden.
+Trust me on this one, I showed up just for money and [ended up burned out and sick]({% post_url 2025-01-04-RealizationsFrom2024 %}).

 You don't need "passion" to be a great coder.
 It's fine to code just for money and clock out on time.
 Do a good job, of course.
-But remember to build multiple sources of fulfillment and meaning.
+But remember to build multiple sources of fulfillment and meaning outside work.